-Connect External Memory

-To view files on a USB flash drive or micro SD card, insert the appropriate device into the front panel port.
+Connect External Memory To view files on a USB flash drive or micro SD card, insert the appropriate device into the front panel port.

-Selecting files
+Selecting files 1.
+Press File Expl orer.

-- 1. Press File Explorer. - 2.
-Select memory location:
+2. Select memory location on:

 Local[F1]: Internal memory

-USB[F2]: Front panel USB
+USB[F2]: Front panel USB memory.

-memory.

 SD Card[F3]: Micro SD card.

 3. The up/down arrow keys or the scroll wheel can be used to move up/down the file list.

 4. The left/right arrow keys can be used to move to the next/previous page of files in the file list.

-!\ Note

-The USB and micro SD card options will only be available when a flash drive/SD card is inserted into the front panel ports.
+Note The USB and micro SD card options will only be available when a flash drive/SD card is inserted into the front panel ports. •

-View Files by Type

-The file explorer can be configured to only view files of a certain type.
-For details on file types, please see page 250.
+View Files by Type The file explorer can be configured to only view files of a certain type.
+For details on file types, please see page 250. •

-1. Press Type[F2] and select a file type to view:
+1. Press Type [F2] and select a file type to view to view:

-All file types can be viewed
+All All file types can be e viewed

-State View state files only
+State View state files only y

-Trace View trace files only
+Trace View trace files only у

-Screen View screen shots only
+Screen View screen shots c only

-Limit Line View limit lines only
+Limit Line View limit у

-Correction View correction data only
+Correction View correction dat ta only

-Sequence View sequence files only
+Sequence View sequence files sonly

 Power Meter View power meter files only

-After selecting a file type, only those types of files will be listed by the file explorer.
+a file type, only thos ted by the file explore

-Sort Files

-Files can be sorted in ascending order by either name or by date.
+Sort Files Files can be sorted in ascending order by either name or by date.
 By default, files are sorted by name.

-1. Press Sort By[F3] and choose the sorting type:

-Name: Sort by alphabetical order

-Date Sort by file creation date

-Preview Image Files

-Image files can be previewed on the screen by enabling the preview function.
+1. Press Sort By[F3] and choose 3] and choose the sorting type: Name: Sort by alphabetical order Date Sort by file creation date Preview Image Files Image files can be previewed on the screen by enabling the preview function.